 Presented in association with the PRS Foundation, Arts Council England and Root Music.

-Mark Simpson – 25th anniversary piece for the Gould Piano Trio
+Mark Simpson – AFTER AVEDON

 Commissioned by Glen Gould Trio (Welsh based)

 At the age of 17 Mark Simpson became the first ever winner of both BBC Young Musician and BBC Proms/Guardian Young composer of the Year.
 In 2015 he was appointed Composer in Association of the BBC Philharmonic Orchestra.
 The new work by Mark will form the centrepiece of the Gould Piano Trio’s 25th anniversary celebration.
 Impressed by Mark’s high profile appointment as the BBC Philharmonic’s new Composer-in-Association, as well as critical acclaim following his latest premiere of a large scale oratorio at the Manchester International Festival.